-In the United States, it is common to find many individuals drinking alcohol in the form of beer, wine, and spirits.
+In the U.S., many people drink alcohol in the form of beer, wine, and spirits.

-In a 2018 National Survey on Drug Use and Health (NSDUH), approximately 55% of Americans aged 18 or older stated having drunk alcohol during the past month.
+In a 2018 National Survey on Drug Use and Health (NSDUH), about 55% of Americans aged 18 and older have drunk alcohol in the past month.

 Moderate alcohol use among adults can be defined as 1 to 2 drinks per day for men and 1 for women and older people.
 A “drink” is equivalent to 1.5 oz. of spirits, 5 oz. of wine, or 12 oz. of beer.

-However, like any other substance, alcohol has addictive properties and when abused, can lead to serious health problems like alcoholism or alcohol use disorder (AUD).
+Like any other substance, alcohol has addictive properties.
+When abused long-term, it can lead to serious health problems like alcoholism or alcohol use disorder (AUD).

-Taking into account the impact of alcohol on both the body and mind, many health authority bodies apply a disease concept to the definition of alcoholism.
-These health institutions include:
+Many health institutions apply a disease concept to the definition of alcoholism.
+These institutions include:

 - American Medical Association (AMA)